 Please check the video to figure out what square feet rate means.

-Step 3: Compare the various details
+Step 3: Compare the various details of Interior Design quotes

 Now you need to sit down and compare the following:

 - The square feet rates that you got from Step 2.
 Now some of the people may give these rates a bit higher than others.
 For that, compare the below things as well.